Karan-Gandhi/Inter-IIT-oCEO-Assignment/README.md

 - NodeJS (Express + socket.io) for the back-end.
 - Firebase Firestore for the databasing.

+## Features

+- Add the score of games, for a given college.
+- View the games that have been played by the college.
+- Live scoreboard.

 ## Running this app

 ### 1. Installing NodeJS and Yarn